CareerCruising/Interview.Test.QA/README.md

 ## Angular CLI

 To install the Angular CLI version 6.1.1, open the command prompt.
 Navigate to where the code is located.
-For example if you downloaded the code to C:\workspace\Interview.Test.QA, type cd C:\workspace\Interview.Test.QA next run the command npm install @angular/cli@6.1.1
+For example if you downloaded the code to C:\workspace\Interview.Test.QA, type:

+cd C:\workspace\Interview.Test.QA

+Next, install Angular as a dev dependency on the project:

+npm install --save-dev @angular/cli@6.1.1

 ## Running the site locally
-In the same command window run the command ng serve --open
+In the same command window run the command:

+ng serve --open

-The website will launch in your deafault browser with the url http://localhost:4200/
+The website will launch in your default browser with the url http://localhost:4200/

 ## Instructions for QA Automation Engineer
 We are building a user profile section which will be a part of the larger web application.
 We currently only support the Google Chrome browser.
 The Product Owner has created a few user stories for the developer to follow when creating a couple of screens for the user profile section.